Select Projects

 Client: Centre Region Parks & Recreation

-Millbrook Marsh's Bathgate Spring Run, helipan aerial by Aaron and Ken Tamminga, 2011
+Millbrook Marsh's Bathgate Spring Run, helipan aerial (Aaron and Ken Tamminga, 2011)

 The Mountain Project